 However, it is important to note that if you are using insurance to cover your therapy, there is an amount of information that will be shared with your insurance provider in order to cover the cost of your treatment.
 Additionally, not everyone has a psychiatric diagnosis.
 If that is the case for you, your insurance may not cover your therapy.
 It is important to know your options and if you have more questions about this, feel free to contact me directly.

 2) What can you do for me besides listen?
 Can you give me advice?

 To truly be listened to is actually a very powerful and healing experience.
 By "listening" therapy can be an environment where you can share your experiences without the fear of judgement or criticism.
 I believe outright advice giving is not always warranted because your experiences are specific and unique and for someone to simply give you a rote list of advice seems unfitting and potentially harmful.
 Additionally, I believe that people more often can find their own solutions as they process their experiences in an open, non-judgemental relationship (i.e. therapy).

-3) Isn't therapy for people who are "crazy" or have a mental illness?
+3) Isn't therapy for people who are mentally ill?